 At Worthington National Bank, we are proud of our experienced, customer-focused team.
-And we operate under the strong belief that if we treat our employees right, they'll treat our customers right.
+We operate under the strong belief that if we treat our employees right, they'll treat our customers right.
 You can reach any representative via their direct phone number listed below, or click on their name to learn more and find their email address.

 Fort Worth/Sundance Square Office: